-A minimum of ten courses (or 40 credit hours) must be taken from department faculty; no more than four courses (or 16 credit hours) taken outside the department can be counted toward the major.
-This includes transfer courses, study abroad courses, and cross-listed courses taught by faculty not formally associated with the Department of History.
+The major in history consists of a total of ten courses (or 40 credit hours).
+A minimum of six courses (or 24 credit hours) must be taken from department faculty; no more than four courses (or 16 credit hours) taken outside the department can be counted toward the major.

 Gateway Seminar (One Course)